DiamondLightSource/pymalcolm/docs/arch/structure.rst

 ScalarMeta has a number of fields that will be present or not depending on the contents of the type field.
 TableMeta contains a structure of elements that describe the subelements that are allowed in the Table.
+The metaOf field contains information about the type of the structure, which is explained in more detail in the :ref:`types` section.

 A MethodMeta looks like this::